AndrewRayCode/ShaderFrog-Runtime/README.md

 #### `runtime.get( String name )`

-The ShaderFrog stores materials by name.
+The ShaderFrog runtime stores materials by name.
 This function returns a **new instance** of the material you have loaded.
 You can assign this new material to your object, update uniforms on it, etc.

 ## Development